-One common sentiment shared among many organizations is that planning is often seen as a painful process that takes marketers away from execution, and fails to deliver the kind of alignment and operational excellence it should be driving.
+Planning is often seen as a painful process by many organizations.
+One that takes marketers away from execution, and fails to deliver the alignment and operational excellence it should be driving.

 At Allocadia, we believe one of the biggest reasons for this struggle is “Death by PowerPoint.”
-In a world of SaaS technologies and innovative approaches, why is a PPT deck or Excel spreadsheet the way comprehensive marketing plans are created, documented, and communicated throughout the business?
+In a world of SaaS technologies and innovative approaches, why are PPT decks or Excel spreadsheet the way comprehensive marketing plans are created, documented, and communicated throughout the business?

-When plans exist in multiple versions that few actually access, the result is misinterpretation and misalignment on downstream goals and plans, with serious consequences:
+When plans exist in multiple versions that few actually access, the result is misinterpretation and misalignment on downstream goals.
+This can lead to some serious consequences:

 - Misallocation of limited marketing resources

 - Inability to steer effectively in the right direction